Further details for the Historic Drive around Canning

 A hard copy map of the Historic Drive is available from all City of Canning libraries, our Administration Building and Woodloes Museum or it can be downloaded here.

 We hope you enjoy the drive.

 Originally the home of Francis and Maude Bird built in the early 1870s.
 Bird was an architect and a partner of the Mason Bird Timber Company with access to excellent timbers; some of which can be seen in the door surrounds within the house.
 The house has an interesting history having been through many owners until acquired by the Town of Canning for restoration and opened as a local museum in 1978.
 At the rear of Woodloes is a reproduction of the Congregational Church with the Chimney which stood on Albany Highway until 1988 when it was demolished due to the widening of the highway.

 After leaving Woodloes, head along Woodloes Street around the various bends.
-Where just before Mason’s landing is a cottage and stables, a final remnant of the horse training activities which once abounded in the Canning district.
 You will then come to Masons Landing on the river bank on your left.

 Visit Woodloes on the first and third Sundays of the month between February and November to view the artefacts and find out more of its history.
 The volunteers of the Canning District Historical Society will make you more than welcome.